-I am interested in the origins and neural consequences of sociality with an emphasis on experience, environment, interaction, and dynamics.
+I am interested in the origins and consequences of sociality with an emphasis on experience, environment, interaction, and dynamics.

 To approach this multi-faceted phenomenon, I pursue two angles of research simultaneously: (1) I identify how human brain network organization varies across social environmental experiences over the lifespan using cutting edge analyses from network science and (2) I investigate foundational principles and assumptions of social interaction with dynamical models of interacting artificial agents.
 I leverage big data from openly available datasets to appeal broadly to human experience as well as computer simulations to facilitate ground truth understanding.
-Below you’ll find a selection of some of my work, and for the projects I led I provide highlights :) If you are interested in one of my papers but unable to access it for any reason, feel free to email me!
+Below you’ll find a selection of some of my work, and for the projects I’m first author on I provide highlights :) If you are interested in one of my papers but unable to access it for any reason, feel free to email me!

 Merritt, H., Lewis, G., & Betzel, R.F.
 (In prep).
 Implications of Human Sociality for Neuroscience.